IObundle/iob-soc/README.md

 ## Testing

-If you create a system using IOb-SoC, you will will want to exhaustively test it in simulation and FPGA board.
-The following commands automate this process.

 ### Simulation test

-Tho run a series of simulation tests on the simulator selected by the SIMULATOR variable:
+To run a series of simulation tests on the simulator selected by the SIMULATOR variable, type:
 ```
 make test-simulator [SIMULATOR=<simulator_dir_name>]
 ```

-Tho run a series of simulation tests on the simulators listed in the SIM\_LIST variable, type:
+To run the series of simulation tests on all the simulators listed in the SIM\_LIST variable, type:
 ```
 make test-all-simulators [SIM_LIST="simulator_dir_name_list"]
 ```
 where `simulator_dir_name_list` is the list of directory names of the simulators to be used.

-To clean the files produced when testing all boards, type:
+To clean the files produced when testing all simulators, type:
 ```
-make clean-all-boards
+make clean-all-simulators
 ```

 ### Board test

-To compile and run a series of system configurations on the board selected by the BOARD variable, type:
+To compile and run a series of board tests on the board selected by the BOARD variable, type:
 ```
-make test-board
+make test-board [BOARD=<board_dir_name>]
 ```

-To test all the boards listed in the BOARD_LIST variable, type:
+To run the series of board tests on all the boards listed in the BOARD\_LIST variable, type:
 ```
-make test-all-boards
+make test-all-boards [BOARD_LIST="board_dir_name_list"]
 ```

 To clean the files produced when testing all boards, type: